Skip to main content

 This standard is crucial for data providers and consumers who want to exchange company certificates through the Catena-X data space.
 By complying with this standard, companies can ensure seamless certificate management, thereby streamlining their overall operations.

-The following company certificate use cases are supported in this release, including new entries as indicated
+The following company certificate use cases are supported in this release:

-1. Data Provider wants to publish a certificate.
+1. Certificate Provider wants to publish a certificate / Certificate Consumer wants to discover a published certificate.

-2. (new) Data Consumer wants to request a certificate from a specific Data Provider
+2. Certificate Consumer wants to request a certificate from a specific Certificate Provider

-3. (new) Data Consumer wants to notify a Data Provider of acceptance or rejection of a certificate published in #1 via a status message
+3. Certificate Consumer wants to notify a Certificate Provider of acceptance or rejection of a consumed certificate via a feedback message

 For avoidance of the doubt, we are not replacing the existing publication semantic model.